amclubs/BPB-Worker-Panel/README.md

 <br>

 ## Introduction
-This project is dedicated to developing a user panel for the [Cloudflare-workers/pages proxy script](https://github.com/yonggekkk/Cloudflare-workers-pages-vless) created by [yonggekkk](https://github.com/yonggekkk).
+This project is dedicated to developing a user panel.
 The panel offers two deployment options:
 - **Worker** deployment
 - **Pages** deployment
 <br>